Exterior Wall Water Intrusion Testing

 - Flood testing

-- Partial wall disassembly (lets the inspector trace leak paths)
+- Partial wall disassembly (lets the inspector and waterproofing consultant trace leak paths)

 Some buildings and houses use exterior insulation and finish systems.
 In essence, you have an insulation layer with an exterior coating of some kind over your exterior walls.
 Some common testing procedures include:

 - Moisture meter readings